Foreign policy of the Kennedy administration: Soviet Union

 On November 29, 1961, American officials declared that the Telegraph Agency of the Soviet Union (TASS) allegedly distributed a distorted, editorialized version of the Kennedy interview, given to Izvestiya employee Alexei Adzhubey.
 According to U.S. officials, the omissions included Kennedy's charges that the Soviets had violated the Yalta and Potsdam agreements, as well as the moratorium on nuclear tests and his claim that the issue of divided Berlin largely stems from the Soviet refusal to agree to German reunification.
 Adzhubey promised to publish the full text in Izvestiya and Kennedy publicly expressed his appreciation for that.

 In January 1961, Soviet leader Nikita Khrushchev declared his support for wars of national liberation.
 Kennedy interpreted this step as a direct threat to the "free world".
-On February 15, 1961, the President asked Soviets to avoid interfering with United Nations pacification of the Congo Crisis.
+On February 15, 1961, the President asked Soviets to avoid interfering with United Nations pacification role in the Congo Crisis.
 Khrushchev proposed to amend the United Nations Charter by replacing the position of Secretary-General with a three-person executive called the Troyka (Russian: "group of three").
 On September 25, 1961, Kennedy addressed the United Nations General Assembly, revealing his commitment to veto the Troyka plan.
 On February 27 of that year, in his letter to Khrushchev, the President offered an early summit meeting.
-Khrushchev agreed to meet in the Austrian capital Vienna.
+Khrushchev agreed to meet in Vienna.
 The subsequent Vienna summit was tainted by the Bay of Pigs Invasion.
 Khrushchev, however, tended to attribute the responsibility for the invasion not to Kennedy, but to his subordinates.

 During his meeting with Khrushchev, Kennedy's main goal was to suggest a retraction from the Cold War.
 Nonetheless, he did not believe that it would be feasible to change something either in divided Europe or in the Far East.
 Subsequently, he spoke with very general wording.
 However, Kennedy did take the novel step of emphasizing the importance of Allied access to West Berlin.
 Previous administrations had simply referred to "Berlin."
 The evidence suggests that Kennedy essentially accepted the permanent division of Berlin into East and West and implied that an East Berlin border closure would not bring a US response as long as West Berlin was left alone.
 Since he was already thinking about putting up a wall in Berlin, Khrushchev was encouraged to continue down this path.

 The U.S. State Department prepared several papers for Kennedy on how to approach Khrushchev.
 One of them, titled "Scope Paper", indicated that Khrushchev would "undoubtedly press hard his position on Berlin and a peace treaty with East Germany".
 In spring 1963, Kennedy started to seek a further conciliation with the Soviet Union.
 In the summer of that year, he sought to wind down the confrontational mentality that dominated American–Soviet relations and to replace standard anticommunist rhetoric with a conciliatory one.